The traditional healthcare delivery model is changing

 ICON and ICHOM unveiled the world’s first global patient outcomes benchmarking platform, enabling the collection, storage, aggregation, analysis and visualisation of health outcomes data, at the 2017 ICHOM annual conference.

-Through its strategic partnership with ICON, ICHOM is creating a secure central platform where outcomes data is compiled from participating provider organisations around the world.
+Through its relationship with ICON, ICHOM is creating a secure central platform where outcomes data is compiled from participating provider organisations around the world.
 This will enable provider organisations to compare the health outcomes of their patients to those of their peers.

 Late phase research is undergoing rapid transformation due to the impact of healthcare digitalisation and the greater availability of and access to Real World Data (RWD).
 With the right technology infrastructure and support, sponsors can more completely leverage RWE across the enterprise for maximum value.